 MRPC staff implemented a two-step stakeholder engagement process that included a questionnaire and follow-up interview.
 A particular goal of this planning process was to engage individuals and organizations representing covered populations within the community who are particularly impacted by the digital divide.
-Key community activities included:
+Key community engagement activities included:

-- State Survey notices
+- Survey distribution

 - Stakeholder interviews

+- Community pop-up events

+- Focus Group Meetings

 - Digital Equity Core Team Working Group Meetings